akuhnregnier/bounded-rand-walkers/README.md

 Random walk data is generated using `C++` and analysed using `Python 3`.

+# Usage

+## Data Generation

+The `bounded_rand_walkers.cpp` sub-package contains compiled code for fast data generation, and a Python module meant for coordinating this process and reading (and binning) the resulting saved data files.
+Within `bounded_rand_walkers.cpp`:
+ - `generate_data`: Generate random walk data using one of a set of pre-defined pdfs in either 1D or 2D and a selection of pre-defined boundaries for 2D.
+ - `get_binned_2D`: Iteratively load saved data files generated using `generate_data`, while aggregating the results using binning.

 # Installation

 For required `Python` packages (and `xtensor`, which is required for the `C++` code) see `requirements.txt`.